django/deps/draft/orm-field-api-related-improvement.rst

 Relationship fields
 ~~~~~~~~~~~~~~~~~~~

-This turns out to be, not too surprisingly, the toughest problem.
-The fact
-that related fields are spread across about fifteen different classes,
+The fact that related fields are spread across about fifteen different
-most of which are quite nontrivial, makes the whole bundle pretty fragile,
+classes, most of which are quite nontrivial, makes the whole bundle
-which means the changes have to be made carefully not to break anything.
+pretty fragile, which means the changes have to be made carefully not

-What we need to achieve is that the ForeignKey, ManyToManyField and
-OneToOneField detect when their target field is a CompositeField in
-several situations and act accordingly since this will require different
+to break anything.
+This will require different handling than regular
-handling than regular fields that map directly to database columns.
+fields that map directly to database columns.

 The first one to look at is ForeignKey since the other two rely on its
 functionality, OneToOneField being its descendant and ManyToManyField